Kulanu: Politics and ideology

 Kahlon is known for his support for egalitarian economics and for issues affecting the middle class, although he also maintains a strong working-class appeal.
 Born himself to an immigrant Libyan family of modest means, Kahlon's target base was lower-middle class Sephardic and Mizrahi Jews in the Tel Aviv metropolitan area.
 He has posited Kulanu as a centrist party and sought to appeal to both populist and socially liberal camps.

 As communications minister, he earned popularity by taking on Israel's wireless cartel and forcing them to lower mobile phone prices by introducing new competitors, a move he hopes to replicate with the banking and real estate sectors.
 His political focus is on tackling poverty, income inequality and the housing crisis.
 His platform aims to break up both private and public monopolies as well as lower the high cost of living.
 Traditionally known for a hard line on security matters, Kahlon has in more recent times suggested support for territorial compromise for a two-state solution.
 He has said he is "a product of the Likud", but that his "worldview is center, slightly leaning to the right".
 Within Likud, he was known to be socially liberal.
 Ari Shavit wrote in January 2015 that Kulanu had the potential to be the true successor to the national liberalism of Ze'ev Jabotinsky and Menachem Begin.
 Kahlon has said his party represents the Likud of Begin which according to him was socially conscious, had moderate positions, and took a pragmatic approach to peace.

 It was not clear with which political bloc his party would be naturally allied.
 Kahlon considers himself a long-standing member of both Israel's "national camp" and its "social camp".
 While at times, he has appeared to lean right on questions of national security, during a televised debate, he and Zehava Gal-On, chairwoman of the left-wing Meretz, agreed that due to their similar socio-economic outlook, they could sit in the same coalition.
-While campaigning in 2015, he would not say whether the party would endorse Benjamin Netanyahu or Isaac Herzog for prime minister, although he and his senior partners Galant and Oren were said to have privately preferred or publicly hinted preference for Herzog.
+While campaigning in 2015, he would not say whether the party would endorse Benjamin Netanyahu or Isaac Herzog for prime minister, although he and his senior partners Gallant and Oren were said to have privately preferred or publicly hinted preference for Herzog.
 Kahlon's platform was vaguely centrist and he said he would join any government committed to social justice that would make him finance minister.
 Although he "flirted heavily" with Herzog's Zionist Union during the campaign, political observers assessed it may be awkward for the former Likud minister to crown the opposition without it having a sufficient lead over Likud, which polls incorrectly had suggested would happen.